Interview with Author Jayna Duckenfield!

-When asked about helpful tips she would give to any WCA student who aspires to be a writer, Jayna advises, “Keep writing, everyday!
-It’s a skill that has to be developed.”
+Jayna advises students who are interested in writing to write everyday everyday, because it’s a skill that has to be developed.
 She also has some solid “Dad” advice to share, from our very own Mr. Duckenfield, “If you’re going to play, play to win.
 I’ve adapted that to all areas of my life.
 I think it means to put your whole heart into what you’re doing, and to do your best to the glory of God.”

-Even though her position at RUF keeps her very busy, she would consider it a blessing if the Lord opens a door to continue to write professionally.
+Even though her position at RUF keeps her busy, she considers it a blessing if the Lord opens a door to continue to write professionally.
 Jayna still writes as much as she can, and hopes to have an outline for another children’s story by the end of March.
 She would love to write young adult novels one day.

 We’re already looking forward to her next book!